nicoverbruggen/NickelDissolve/ABOUT.md

 - **`ReadingView::goToNextPage` / `goToPrevPage`** (in `libnickel`): the single sink every sequential page turn funnels into — a tap (`tapGesture` → `nextPage`), a swipe, and a physical button (`nextPageWithTimer`) all reach it through the PLT.
 They **arm the sweep** and record the **true direction** (which of the two fired; a backward turn sweeps the opposite way).
 Because it's the common sink, direction is Nickel's own decision rather than inferred, and non-turn renders (menus, book-open) never reach it, so they never arm.
 - **`ioctl`** (in `libkobo`): when a turn is armed, the next full-screen e-ink update is the page render; in `sweep` mode it's replaced with **N swept partial-strip updates** (except colour pages on Kaleido panels, which are detected from the update's waveform and left to full-refresh normally).
 The band count and band waveform are tuned per device (see *Per-device defaults*): a mono panel's strips reuse the turn's own greyscale waveform (GLR16/REAGL, or the dark reading waveform in Dark Mode), while a Kaleido colour panel's strips use `glkw16`, a sharper Kaleido B&W mode, or its dark counterpart in Dark Mode.
 The **last strip reuses Nickel's update marker**, so its following `WAIT_FOR_UPDATE_COMPLETE` resolves and there's no hang; a fallback resubmits the original if that strip fails.
 - **One driver per interface.** Each e-ink interface has its own source file: `driver_hwtcon.cc` (MediaTek), `driver_mxcfb.cc` (NXP i.MX, all three generations of its update struct) and `driver_sunxi.cc` (AllWinner).
-A driver is selected by the `ioctl` number, which encodes the size of its own argument, so a match also confirms the layout. `driver_common.h` holds only the descriptor the core needs to talk about any of them; the drivers share no logic, so they can diverge as more hardware is understood.
+A driver is selected by the `ioctl` number, which encodes the size of its own argument, so a match also confirms the layout. `driver_common.h` holds only what all of them share and no logic: the descriptor the core needs, the update-struct offsets, and the environment struct a sweep is handed; the drivers share no logic, so they can diverge as more hardware is understood.
 They already have: the waveform ids collide between families (id 8 is `GCK16` on MediaTek but `DU4` on i.MX), which is exactly the kind of mistake separate files make hard to write.
 The AllWinner interface of the Elipsa and Sage does not share the flat update struct at all: its geometry sits behind a pointer and its flush mode is a separate word, which is why it is a driver rather than another row.
 Screen dimensions are read from the update itself (resolution-independent).
 - **Device identification, no model list.** The two per-device dials are derived, not looked up. **Band count** follows the panel's *physical* width, from its pixel size and the density Qt reports, so devices of the same physical size tune identically whatever their resolution, with nothing to maintain.
 The **colour-vs-mono** choice for the band waveform comes from `Device::getCurrentDevice()->hasColorDisplay()` in `libnickel`, resolved by symbol; if that symbol is ever missing the mod assumes mono.
 No firmware version, model id, or serial number is read from disk.

 ## How e-ink refreshes work